valendesigns/option-tree-theme/README.md

 ## Changelog

 #### 2.4.0
-* Added support for demonstrating the new Post Formats feature in OptionTree 2.4.0.
+* Added support for demonstrating the new Post Formats feature.
+* Demonstrate new Social Links option type.

 #### 2.3.2
 * Fixed an issue with OptionTree not being loaded and throwing an error message.